ruturajH/Salary-Prediction-using-Flask-and-deployment-on-heroku/README.md

 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

 ### Prerequisites
+-Scikit Learn
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+-Pandas (for Machine Leraning Model)
+-Flask (for API) installed.

 ### Project Structure
 This project has four major parts :